 Understanding Business Risk:

-An officer must have an understanding of the business operations in order to identify potential hazards and risk arising from the businesses undertakings.
+An Officer must have an understanding of the business operations in order to identify potential hazards and risk arising from the businesses undertakings.
 With this understanding, an Officer is able to undertake a risk assessment of the business and identify major workplace hazards.
 This means that the officers can identify high consequence but low probability risks and attempt to mitigate them before an injury occurs.
 Conducting a risk assessment also allows the business to identify all potential current and future hazards and categorise them from most to least hazardous.
-Once this has been achieved the business can then create a timeline in which each hazard can be resolved or minimised depending on its severity.
+Once this has been achieved, the business can then create a timeline in which each hazard can be resolved or minimised depending on its severity.

 Maintaining Adequate WHS Procedures and Protocols:

-It is extremely important for a business to establish AND maintain their procedures and protocols, especially when concerning WHS.
+It is extremely important for a business to establish AND maintain their procedures and protocols, especially those concerning WHS.
 Without adequate protocols, both employers and employees are unable to effectively manage incidences and prevent injuries from occurring.
 If employee’s have no procedure to follow when undertaking work, the likelihood of injury or harm is significantly increased.
 Making sure procedures are followed is a large aspect of due diligence, it allows Officers to make sure workers are aware of the risks of a particular task and informs them how to avoid injury or illness associated with that risk.

 A good way to draft procedures is to document all the risk associated with a particular task and write another list that outlines the control measures you can take to minimise those risks.
 If you complete this for each work place hazard, you are fulfilling your duties of due diligence.
 This will assist officer’s when training or supervising workers or when responding to incidents within the workplace or changes in WHS regulations.